-Because MicroVest works in a number of frontier and emerging markets, and because our investee RFIs serve borrowers who need financial services for a range of reasons, detailed information on end borrowers will remain somewhat limited by virtue of this model.
+MicroVest works in a number of frontier and emerging markets and investee RFIs serve borrowers who need financial services for a range of reasons.
+As a result, detailed information on end borrowers will remain somewhat limited by virtue of the model.